Mikeware/SpaceBattleArena/doc/games/thehungerbaubles.md

 Your cargo hold has a maximum weight capacity of 25.

-Blue Baubles are worth 1 point.
+ - Blue Baubles are worth 1 point.
-Green Baubles are worth 2 points.
+ - Green Baubles are worth 2 points.
-Golden Baubles are worth 3 points.
+ - Golden Baubles are worth 3 points.
-Orange Baubles are worth 4 points.
+ - Orange Baubles are worth 4 points.
-Red Baubles are worth 5 points.
+ - Red Baubles are worth 5 points.
-Purple Baubles are worth 6 points.
+ - Purple Baubles are worth 6 points.
-Cyan Baubles are worth 7 points.
+ - Cyan Baubles are worth 7 points.

 If your ship is destroyed, the Baubles it was carrying will be dropped.
 However, your score is the best score you've achieved.
 In the case of a tie, who ever has the fewest baubles collected will be the winner (i.e. density of points is rewarded in a tie).

+**All ships** start at the edge of the Cornucopia (yellow circle).
+The Cornucopia will spawn high-value baubles near its center as long as there are no ships within it.
+It can also start with some initial bauble treasure (see config below).

+The Cornucopia is protected by Dragons, if a ship is detected when it is trying to spawn a bauble, a Dragon will be spawned instead.

+Asteroids and Dragons can be destroyed with Torpedos and may drop a bauble.

 Control Bauble spawning behavior by using the standard [Spawn Manager](../server/config.html#spawnmanager) properties.